Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Auth API.md

 It will be included in the try and catch block to deal with any exceptions that could arise if the "accountController" object fails to confirm user's email address set password that was anticipated to be returned.
 This try catch block will take care of any exceptions that are thrown in order to prevent unhandled exceptions, user error, or application crashes.

 #### API Parameters
 This endpoint will contain the three parameters that includes userId, code (hash code), callbackurl.
-All of these three parameters are of String_Type and are not required to enter which means that can be null in process call.
+All of these three parameters are of String_Type and code and user id are required to enter for this process call.

 ![8](https://user-images.githubusercontent.com/110983629/187936383-08c2ebe6-d212-42b9-a0ef-f006afb330db.png)